It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 With total vitamin K set at 80-120 micrograms, how do you calculate this?
 Is it as adding up the amounts in different foods and their quantity, or are there factors for what the body can metabolize vs. input?

 My wife unexpectedly had to get a pacemaker this past weekend.
-No symptoms, only a preop ECG, then an echo, and the Holter confirmed Bradycardia and AF.
-A cath ruled out any other problems except SSS.
-This has been a real stressful week, as she is just 51.
 We are trying to read everything we can, but there are many contradictions in opinions; I felt like you would be a great source, since you know both sides of the issue.

 Our cardiologist is a great guy and we both trust him (I used him first), but he said you had to quit this and that, but most of those are the things that we used to trim up our waist lines and get "fit".
-My wife now wonders about that one.
-We are ordering your cookbook and list, but I would like to know the answer to my questions.
 I think consistency is more important than what you eat that contains vitamin K.

 Dr. Gourmet Says...

-There are factors other than simply the amount of Vitamin K you consume that can have an effect its availability in the blood stream.
+It is true that are factors other than simply the amount of Vitamin K you consume that can have an effect on its availability in the blood stream.
 For instance, many of the bacteria in your intestines create Vitamin K and taking antibiotics that change the balance of those organisms can have an effect on Coumadin® (warfarin).

 It's pretty easy actually.
-Using Mediterranean style diet principles and being careful with eating foods that are very high in Vitamin K and most folks do well.
-In addition to our software you can use The Dr. Gourmet Diet Plan coaching modules to learn what the state of the art is regarding diet today.
+Most folks do well using Mediterranean style diet principles and being careful with eating foods that are very high in Vitamin K.

 Dr. Gourmet